 Veronika Michels, Managing Editor

 Veronika is a fourth year ERC student from Germany who is majoring in Physiology & Neuroscience.
 She has been part of PROSPECT for two years and aims to incorporate relatable topics in her articles, such as art, consumption habits, and how personal choices affect larger scale global issues.
 Furthermore, Veronika is minoring in Environmental Systems and hopes to raise discussion of and action against global warming through her writing.

 Tenzin Chomphel, Head of Marketing

 Tenzin is a third year student in Eleanor Roosevelt College.
-He is majoring in International Studies-Political Science, with a minor in Economics.
+He is majoring in International Studies-Political Science, with a minor in Chinese Studies.
 Tenzin is passionate about human rights policy and multicultural dialogue, and has recently traveled with the UCSD Global Seminar program across India, where he studied development theory and environmental justice.
 Tenzin cites his Tibetan heritage as a source for his multicultural values, as well his motivation for deeper global understanding.

 Zaid Mansuri, Finance Chair

-Zaid is a third year Mathematics-Economics major with a Philosophy Minor.
+Zaid is a fourth year Mathematics-Economics major with a Philosophy Minor.
 Interested in a range of topics from demographics, international trade, to human development, Zaid joined PROSPECT Journal in 2016 with a passion for journalism and international affairs.
 Zaid wishes to learn more about making positive and effective change worldwide through a strong global perspective and international understanding.